mbunyard/android-animation/README.md

 An animation can be defined for changes in alpha (fading), scale (scaling), translate (movement), or rotate (rotation).

-Yuo can create a combination of animations using the **set** tag/element.
+You can create a combination of animations using the **set** tag/element.

 ## [Frame/Drawable Animations](http://developer.android.com/guide/topics/graphics/drawable-animation.html) ##
 Frame-by-frame "cell" animations used to display a sequence of Drawable images.